ClimateTown/knowledge-hub/README.md

 - `npm install`
 - `npm run dev`

-### OPTIONAL: Python
+#### OPTIONAL: Python

-Some of the tools in the codebase (eg. YouTube API, JSON schema validation) use Python.
+As mentioned above, Python is only responsible for some tooling in the codebase.
 For most changes to the site, Python is not required.

-To set up Python:

-- install Python from [here](https://www.python.org/downloads/) if you haven't already (minimum version 3.7)
+- [install Python](https://www.python.org/downloads/) if you haven't already (minimum version 3.7)
 - create a virtual environment, then activate it (optional, but recommended)
   - `python -m venv venv`
   - activate the environment using either: